tronfu/Voron-Mods/Retractable_Probe_Dock/README.md

 * 2 x M5 Spring T-nuts (for mounting the housing to the extrusion)
 * 1 x M2x6mm screw (for securing the dock adaptor arm to the servo)

+---
+**NOTE**

+A digital servo would work also.
+But some digital servos may flutter during extension (i.e., rapid vibrating as it tries to find the precise angle).
+An analog servo does not have this problem.

+---
 Klicky probe dock:
 * 2 x M3x5mmx4mm heat inserts (for the dock adaptor arm)
 * 2 x M3x20mm screws (for securing the dock to the dock adaptor arm, the same two screws used in the stock fixed dock setup)